LaunchCodeEducation/data-analysis/src/assignments/hello-world.rst

 .. figure:: figures/vsc-run-and-debug.png
    :alt: Run and Debug menu in Visual Studio Code

+.. admonition:: Tip

+   This sidebar is called the activity panel.
+If yours doesn"t appear automatically, open it from *View -> Appearance -> Show Activity Bar*.

 *Run and Debug* will be where you go when you want to run your work and see how it is shaping up.
 You may want to make sure you have ``index.py`` open so when you click on on the *Run and Debug* option, you can easily search for *Python File Debug currently active file*.